Mizuki Fukumura: 2011–2023: Morning Musume

 On October 30, 2015, Fukumura celebrated her 19th birthday.
 The special event was called Morning Musume '15 Fukumura Mizuki & Kudo Haruka Birthday Event ~FukuDuu Birthday Party!~, and the event was two performances in Tokyo.
 At the Differ Ariake event, she announced her third solo photobook, Kagayaki, tol be released on December 5.On December 4, she was featured in the "YG Bishoujo Santa Collection 2015" edition of Young Gangan.

 On January 20, 2016, Fukumura released her first solo image Blu-ray, Yuubae.
 On May 6, Fukumura made a gravure appearance and was the cover girl for Young Gangan.
 The magazine issue included a mini photobook.
 In UTB vol. 34 released on October 8, Fukumura made a gravure appearance and it was announced that she'd be starting a "short-term gravure serialization" with the magazine.
 On November 2, Fukumura celebrated her 20th birthday at a special event called Morning Musume '16 Fukumura Mizuki Birthday Event, which featured one performance at Differ Ariake.
 On November 24, Fukumura and Ishida Ayumi announced they would hold a joint fan club bus tour the next year on January 26 and 27, titled Morning Days Happy Holiday Fukumura Mizuki･Ishida Ayumi Fanclub Tour in Yamanashi.

 On December 27, 2022, it was announced that Mizuki Fukumura is set to graduate from Morning Musume and Hello!
 Project after the last concert of the Hello!
 Project 2023 Autumn CITY CIRCUIT.

+On November 29, she officially graduated from Morning Musume and Hello!
+Project at the Morning Musume '23 Concert Tour Aki "Neverending Shine Show ~Sanctuary~" Fukumura Mizuki Sotsugyou Special in Yokohama Arena.